 Only your reference and address will appear on the licence.
 Bins presented for collection with no valid licence will not be emptied.

-Please note that those who subscribe to the service on or before 4th March 2018 can expect to receive their new licence sticker in the week commencing 19th March 2018.
+Please note that those who subscribe to the service on or before 6th March 2022 can expect to receive their new licence sticker from week commencing 14th March 2022.
 Residents subscribing after this date can expect to receive their licence sticker within 14 days of making payment.

 Can I join part way through the year?